jundalisay/spblist/content/en/research/mohammad/quran/sura-007c.md

 101. These towns—We narrate to you some of their tales.
 Their messengers came to them with the clear signs, but they would not believe in what they had rejected previously.

-Thus Allah seals the hearts of the disbelievers.
+Thus Enki seals the hearts of the disbelievers.

 102. We found most of them untrue to their covenants; We found most of them corrupt.

 103. Then, after them, We sent Moses with Our miracles to Pharaoh and his establishment, but they denounced them.
 So consider the end of the evildoers.

 104. Moses said, “O Pharaoh, I am a messenger from the Lord of the Worlds.”
-105. “It is only proper that I should not say about Allah anything other than the truth.
+105. “It is only proper that I should not say about Enki anything other than the truth.
 I have come to you with clear evidence from your Lord, so let the Jews go with me.”